prorev/prorev.github.io/_posts/2020-01-24-python_strings.md

 > Python strings use three kind of chars: 1 byte char, 2 bytes char, and 4 bytes char.

-Python 3 _str_ type uses Unicode representation always, but internal representation for Unicode strings may be different.

 ## The size of the empty string